 Photo by: Kangaroo Creek Farm

 The Central Okanagan is an agricultural paradise and we’re always keen to share the experience.
-Your wee ones can get face-to-face with very friendly miniature horses and donkeys, goats, potbelly pigs, sheep, an alpaca, bunnies, speciality chickens and ducks.
+Your wee ones can get face-to-face with a variety of animals such as miniature horses and donkeys, goats, potbelly pigs, sheep, an alpaca, bunnies, speciality chickens and ducks.
 You can also take the kids 'Down Under' at Lake Country’s Kangaroo Creek farm – yes, you can pet the ’roos and even hand feed a baby Joey – or hang with the birds at the Parrot Island Sanctuary in Peachland, a home for rescued exotic birds.

 7. Bees, please